Consequences are not always bad. Good deeds bring good ones; evil deeds yield evil ones.

 - The Wayside One The person who dwells by the side of the road and never on it will never arrive at a destination of worth.
 He will, in the words of Paul, “be tossed about by every wind…” This is not God’s plan for any of us.
 We have a calling, a destiny, a destination in the will of God.

-- The Shallow Soul The person without depth of character but this is not a life sentence.
+- The Shallow Soul This person is without depth of character but this is not a life sentence.
 He can choose to deepen his heart, to expand his mind, and to reach for the great things God has for him.
 It will call for study and discipline but he is not alone in this process—the Holy Spirit functions as a plow to till the soil of the heart.
 The prophet’s invitation is to us—“break up the fallow ground; it is time to seek the Lord!”

 - The Distracted Individual The person who is just too busy to follow the call of God will most like only produce excuses.
 It doesn’t have to be this way!
 He can strip away the hindering things.
 Life is more manageable when pared down to the will of God.